xil-se/xil.se/content/post/bkp-2016-jit-re-kbeckmann.md

 But the new binary wasn't that easy.
 They encrypted the flag.

-I put a breakpoint in `write` again, but this time i made a core dump at this point by invoking `generate-core-file` from GDB.
+I put a breakpoint in `write` again, but this time I made a core dump at this point by invoking `generate-core-file` from GDB.

-Then I loaded the coredump in a proper reverse enginnering tool and could start analysing it.
+Then I loaded the core dump in a proper reverse engineering tool and could start analyzing it.

 From GDB I already knew the address of the code that invoked write, but it turns out that this was coming from the libc flush.
 The backtrace wasn't interesting.
 I want to know who generated the text.
 After setting a couple of hardware write breakpoints using `watch` I tracked down the code that actually generates the output.
 I then continued the core dump analysis in this location.